Supporters Like You

 “I worked more than 30 hours a week in addition to going to school,” he says.
 “And I received a scholarship based on financial need.
 I was very satisfied knowing my future was going to be secure.”

-Smith, who decided not to pursue law school, had a successful career in insurance and lived in 23 different cities, though he has always maintained ties with Kansas City and UMKC; he retired in 2018.
-When his daughter died five years ago, Smith decided to endow a scholarship that will help make college a possibility for generations of students in the School of Humanities and Social Sciences (SHSS.)
+Smith, who decided not to pursue law school, had a successful insurance career and lived in 23 different cities, though he has always maintained ties with Kansas City and UMKC; he retired in 2018.
+When his daughter died five years ago, Smith decided to endow a scholarship that would help make college a possibility for generations of students in the School of Humanities and Social Sciences (SHSS).

 “There’s a lot of satisfaction in knowing that the value of what you’ve accumulated will help other people.”